Inspire-com/perl-Suggest-PrePop/README.md

 - scopes

     Return an array reference with all currently known scopes.
 Lazily computed on first call.
+    Scopes are **case-insensitive**.

 - add($item, \[$count\], \[@scopes\])

     Add `$item` to the scope indices, or increment its current popularity.
 Any `$count` is taken as the number of times it was seen; defaults to 1.
+ASCII character 0x02 (STX) is reserved for internal use.

 - ask($prefix, \[$count\], \[@scopes\])